idvorkin/idvorkin.github.io/_posts/2017-11-16-understandingtechcompensation.md

 | 5    | 150  | 25    | 25 (yr 0,1,2,3,4) | 200   | 0    |
 | 6    | 150  | 25    | 25 (yr 1,2,3,4,5) | 200   | 0    |

 Continuing the math, you'll actually need a signing bonus of 100\$ to just cover your lost income from the previous years.
 Suddenly your 100% of salary signing bonus of 100\$ doesn't seem nearly as awesome.

-### Per company comp models
+### Initial Grant Models - By Company

 Each company does a different comp model.
 I'll list the ones I've been told.
-This data is likely often stale.
+This data is likely stale.

-#### Initial Grant

 | Company   | Salary           | Cash Bonus            | Stock Model                                                                      |
 | --------- | ---------------- | --------------------- | -------------------------------------------------------------------------------- |